Adldap2/Adldap2-Laravel/readme.md

     use SoftDeletes, HasLdapUser;
 ```

-Now, after you've authenticated a user, their LDAP model is available on their `User` model:
+Now, after you've authenticated a user via the `adldap` driver, their LDAP model is available on their `User` model:

 ```php
 if (Auth::attempt($credentials)) {